We are reducing the environmental impact of our packaging while ensuring that appliances are fully protected throughout their journey to the consumer.

-The team first focused on replacing Expanded PolyStyrene (EPS) with paper-based materials but found that this actually increased environmental impact in some cases – such as for heavy and fragile products.
+The team evaluated the feasibility of the total replacement of Expanded PolyStyrene (EPS) with paper-based materials but found that this actually increased the environmental impact in some cases – such as for heavy products.

-“Packaging large appliances with only paper-based materials requires a lot of cardboard and we found that the carbon footprint and the quantity of waste generated can actually be higher than with EPS,” explains Frijia.
-“Our demanding packaging simulations also concluded that paper-based materials alone did not sufficiently protect large appliances, especially in certain environmental conditions such as high humidity.”
+“Packaging for household appliances with only paper-based materials might require a lot of cardboard and we found that the environmental footprint and the quantity of waste generated can actually be higher than with EPS, explains Frijia.
+“Our demanding packaging testing also concluded that paper-based materials alone might not sufficiently protect some product categories, like large heavy appliances, especially in certain environmental conditions such as high humidity.”